zakhardage/Sourdough/README.md

 sourdough
 =========

-shopify starter theme -- super simple and ready for your html and css
+"Sourdough" starter theme for Shopify -- super simple and ready for your html and css

+Thanks to Colin Nederkoorn: https://github.com/sud0n1m and Mark Dunkley: https://twitter.com/markdunkley